Learning Center

 However, this type of inspection doesn’t necessarily only involve the inspector’s vision.
 Experienced professionals also can determine the presence of issues based on specific sounds that machines make or fumes from machines (such as gas in the case of a leak).
 Because there is no specific VI procedure to determine an issue, the effectiveness of visual inspection depends largely on an inspector’s experience.

-While traditional VI is still in everyday use, modern VI now includes remote cameras and automated systems.
+While traditional visual inspection is still in everyday use, modern visual inspection techniques now include remote cameras, drones, condition monitoring sensors, and automated systems powered by artificial intelligence and machine learning.

 Visual Inspection (VI) Techniques